 It’s very clear in this situation.
 Nevertheless, your list may include several different things, or your items simply won’t return search results – maybe you use very different language from the one that Nice uses.
-Without the expertise and the know-how to accurately identify your products or services and ensure that your trademark protection is effective, the support of a professional trademark agent can not be in estimated.
+Without the expertise and the know-how to accurately identify your products or services and ensure that your trademark protection is effective, the support of a professional trademark agent can not be estimated.

 Related classes and coexisting trademarks

 As previously mentioned, only the products or services covered by the definition filed with the local trademark office can be protected in registering trademarks, so two very similar or even identical trademarks may co-exist peacefully in the same region provided they are used to sell completely different goods and services associated trademark.

 The Mont-Blanc trademarks in France are as follows:

 Why can they live together?
 Because no consumer will ever assume that the high-end, expensive fountain style, which may be found on the boards of any French supermarket for a few euro, will be produced by that same company.
 Consequently, the coexistence of such symbols does not give the average user a source of uncertainty.
 For different items, the marks are registered in various grades.